HiveDesk

 This labor law guide for Malaysia has important information for businesses looking to hire employees or contractors in the country.
 Malaysia is a country in Southeast Asia.

-As of 2023, Malaysia’s economy has shown a steady growth trajectory, with an estimated GDP of over $375 billion USD.
+As of 2025, Malaysia's economy continues on a solid growth trajectory, with an estimated GDP of approximately $471 billion USD and GDP growth of 4.9%.
+Growth in 2026 is forecast at around 4.1% (World Bank).
 The key sectors driving economic activity include manufacturing, oil and gas, palm oil production, financial services, and tourism.
 The manufacturing sector, particularly electronics and electrical products, remains pivotal, while the services sector also contributes significantly to GDP growth.

 The Malaysian Ringgit (MYR) is the official currency.